Weak error expansion of a stopped numerical scheme for singular Langevin process: Mathematical setting and results

 which yields a better order convergence.
-With arbitrary order expansion, it is possible to get any order of convergence using a combination of $\po \E\po f \po Z^{\delta/2^k}_{2^kn}\pf \pf \pf$.
-This is the so-called Romberg-Richardson interpolation.
-For numerical experiment on this improvement, see the work of Talay and Tubaro~\cite{Talay-Tubaro}.
+With arbitrary order expansion, it is possible to achieve any order of convergence using a combination of $\po \E\po f \po Z^{\delta/2^k}_{2^kn}\pf \pf \pf$, \lj{albeit at the expense of increased computational complexity.
+This approach is known as Romberg-Richardson interpolation.
+While this interpolation method could potentially reduce bias, it might also lead to an increase in the variance of the scheme.} For numerical experiments on this improvement, see the work of Talay and Tubaro~\cite{Talay-Tubaro}.